Jim Fyfe

-James "Jim" Michael Fyfe is an American actor, writer TV host, theatre director, and acting coach from Piermont, New York.
-Since 2003, he worked at Rockland Country Day School in Congers, New York.
+James "Jim" Fyfe is an American teacher, public speaking coach, and a former actor, writer theatre director, and acting coach from Haddon Township NJ.
+Beginning in 2003, he worked at Rockland Country Day School in Congers, New York.
 He started as a history teacher before becoming the school's Admissions Director, later its Assistant Headmaster, Upper Division Head, and then the school's Operations Administrator while continuing to teach History.
 In 2015, he began working alongside comedic television host Stephen Colbert, as a producer on the CBS program The Late Show with Stephen Colbert.
-Fyfe was also best known for being the co-host from 1988-89 on The Dr. Fad Show, starring Ken Hakuta.
-He was then replaced by David Sterry, who co-hosted the show from 1989 until the series end in 1994.
-His first marriage, which ended in divorce, was to Leslie Klein, daughter of actress Brett Somers.
+Since 2017 he has taught at EF International Academy and Homestead CCHS in Hurleyville, NY.
+As an actor, Fyfe was known for appearing on Broadway, TV and film, most notably on Dark Shadows (91), The Fresh Prince of Bel-Air, The X-Files, Law and Order, and in Peter Jackson's film, The Frighteners.
+Former children may know him from HBO's Encyclopedia, and as the co-host from 1988-89 on The Dr. Fad Show, starring Ken Hakuta.